friedrith/pm2-deployer/README.md

 * SSL/TLS: checked if your pm2-deployer is accessible with https
 * trigger: Repository Push

-If your bitbucket repository is private, you need to define a ssh key to so be enable to pull and get new version of your web application.
+If your bitbucket repository is private, you need to define a ssh key to be enabled to pull and get the new version of your web application.

 Generate the ssh key in the server hosting **pm2-deployer** with command `ssh-keygen -N "" -f ssh_rsa` (you need to use empty passphrase).
 Then add the public key in the bitbucket repository as access keys : got to Settings > Access keys > Add key.